Cedar Rapids police kill man after responding to disturbance

-CEDAR RAPIDS, Iowa (AP) — Cedar Rapids police shot and killed a man early Tuesday after responding to a call about a disturbance.
+CEDAR RAPIDS — Cedar Rapids police shot and killed a man early Tuesday after responding to a call about a disturbance.

 Officers were called just before 1 a.m. to Inn Circle, a transitional housing center, to check on a disturbance, police said.
 When the officers arrived, they attempted to detain a man, who then showed a weapon, prompting the officers to fire their guns at the man, police said.